Buenaventura Durruti: Exile in Paris

 By November 1923, Los Solidarios were facing harsh repression by the dictatorship of Primo de Rivera, which had taken a close interest in liquidating the "Durruti gang".
 Fearing for their lives, Durruti and Ascaso fled into exile in France.
-They were given the remaining money from the Xixón heist, with which they were tasked with establishing a revolutionary centre in exile and publishing propaganda.
+They were given the remaining money from the Gijón heist, with which they were tasked with establishing a revolutionary centre in exile and publishing propaganda.
 In Paris, they provided the funds for the establishment of an International Anarchist Press, which published Sébastien Faure's Anarchist Encyclopedia.
 Having quickly spent most of their money, they were forced to live a frugal lifestyle and soon sought out jobs, although the Spanish press alleged they had gone to the city to carry out more robberies.
 By January 1924, Durruti was working as a mechanic for Renault and Ascaso was manufacturing tubes at a factory.
 The two lived together in the neighbourhood of Bellveille, where many other exiled anarchists had established themselves.
+Durruti used the time there, under Faure's tutelage, to educate himself in the "art of revolution".
 Durruti and Ascaso constantly discussed the issue of revolution with their fellow exiles.
 They remained optimistic about the prospects of revolution, eschewing dogmatic debates over political theory in favour of encouraging their comrades to take direct action.

 In mid-1924, Domingo Ascaso arrived in Paris and informed Durruti and Francisco of his plan to ignite an insurrection in Catalonia.
 Tired of constant meetings and anxious to finally take action, they jumped at the chance.
 By September 1924, plans for the operation were well underway, but difficulties acquiring weapons and supporters in Barcelona made many of the insurgents sceptical about their chances.
 Durruti gave a speech to his comrades, attempting to make points about revolutionary action, rather than to convince anybody.
 He admitted that the news from Barcelona was discouraging, but he still believed that a revolutionary situation existed in Catalonia, due to the repression of Catalan nationalists and intellectuals, the continuation of the Rif War and the deteriorating conditions of the working classes.
 He affirmed that they had the ability to spark a revolution, and that even if they failed, they would still bring Spain closer to revolution.
 By the time the day of action came, none of the revolutionaries who heard his speech had wavered.